rimbong/my_private_tool/README.md

 # my_private_tool
-for eclipse -> vscode  and sql
+for eclipse -> vscode  and sqlDebug